Quantum Mechanics from Relational Properties, Part III: Path Integral Implementation: Relational Formulation of Quantum Mechanics

 A \textit{Quantum System}, denoted by symbol $S$, is an object under study and follows the laws of quantum mechanics.
 An \textit{Apparatus}, denoted as $A$, can refer to the measuring devices, the environment that $S$ is interacting with, or the system from which $S$ is created.
 All systems are quantum systems, including any apparatus.
 Depending on the selection of observer, the boundary between a system and an apparatus can change.
 For example, in a measurement setup, the measuring system is an apparatus $A$, the measured system is $S$.
 However, the composite system $S+A$ as a whole can be considered a single system, relative to another apparatus $A'$.
 In an ideal measurement to measure an observable of $S$, the apparatus is designed in such a way that at the end of the measurement, the pointer state of $A$ has a distinguishable, one to one correlation with the eigenvalue of the observable of $S$.

 The definition of \textit{Observer} is associated with an apparatus.
-An observer, denoted as $\cal{O}$, is a person who can operate and read the pointer variable of the apparatus.
-Whether or not this observer (a person) is a quantum system is irrelevant in our formulation.
+An observer, denoted as $\cal{O}$, is an entity who can operate and read the pointer variable of the apparatus.
+Whether or not this observer is a quantum system is irrelevant in our formulation.
 An observer is defined to be physically local to the apparatus he associates with.
 This prevents the situation that $\cal{O}$ can instantaneously read the pointer variable of the apparatus that is space-like separated from $\cal{O}$.

-In the traditional quantum measurement theory proposed by von Neumann~\cite{Neumann}, both the quantum system and the measuring apparatus follow the same quantum mechanics laws.
-After the interaction during the measurement process, both systems encode information each other, allowing an observer to infer measurement results of $S$ by reading pointer variable of $A$.
-Quantum measurement is a question-and-answer bidirectional process.
-The measuring system interacts (or, disturbs) the measured system.
-The interaction in turn alters the state of the measuring system.
-As a result, a correlation is established, allowing the measurement result for $S$ to be inferred from the pointer variable of $A$.
+In the traditional theory proposed by von Neumann~\cite{Neumann} for an ideal quantum measurement, both the measured system $S$ and the measuring apparatus $A$ follow the same quantum mechanics laws.
+During the measurement process, $A$ probes (or, disturbs) $S$.
+Such interaction alters the state of $S$, which in turn responses to $A$ and alters the state of $A$ as well.
+As a result, a correlation is established between $S$ and $A$, allowing the measurement result for $S$ to be inferred from the pointer variable of $A$.

+A \textit{Quantum Reference Frame (QRF)} is a quantum system where all the descriptions of the relational properties between $S$ and $A$ is referred to.
+There can be multiple QRFs.
+How the descriptions are transformed when switching QRFs is not in the scope of this study.
+But we expect the theories developed in Ref.~\cite{Brukner, Hoehn2018, Yang2020} can be applicable here.
+In this paper, we only consider the description relative to one QRF, denoted as $F$.
+It is also possible to choose $A$ as the reference frame.
+In that case, $F$ and $A$ are the same quantum system in a measurement~\cite{Brukner, Yang2020}.
+Fig. 1 shows a schematic illustration of the entities in the relational formulation.